-"Act", as used in this clause, means the Service Contract Act of 1965, as amended (41 U.S.C.
+"Act", as used in this clause, means the Service Contract Act of 1965 (41 U.S.C.
 351, et seq.).

-"Contractor", as used in this clause or in any subcontract, shall be deemed to refer to the subcontractor, except in the term "Judiciary Prime Contractor."
+"Contractor", when this clause is used in any subcontract, shall be deemed to refer to the subcontractor, except in the term "government prime contractor."

-"Service Employee", as used in this clause, means any person engaged in the performance of this contract other than any person employed in a bona fide executive, administrative, or professional capacity, as these terms are defined in Part 541 of Title 29, Code of Federal Regulations, as revised.
+"Service Employee" means any person engaged in the performance of this contract other than any person employed in a bona fide executive, administrative, or professional capacity, or as computer systems analysts, computer programmers, software engineers, or other similarly skilled computer employees, as these terms are defined in Part 541 of Title 29, Code of Federal Regulations, as revised.
 It includes all such persons regardless of any contractual relationship that may be alleged to exist between a contractor or subcontractor and such persons.